 International Student Scholarships

-Partial-tuition scholarships awarded based on academic ability and the potential for contributing to Susquehanna's community.
+Partial-tuition scholarships awarded based on academic ability and commitment to building a global Susquehanna community.

 $1,000 annual scholarships offered to admitted students who are children, stepchildren or grandchildren of Susquehanna alumni in addition to any other merit scholarship.